1969 West Hart Road

 Lutheran Social Services of Wisconsin also offers aftercare programs to ensure that its clients achieve positive outcomes both in the short and in the long term.
 Lastly, Lutheran Social Services of Wisconsin accepts private medical insurance, private pay, sliding fee scale, military insurance, state welfare or child and family services funds, state education funds and others as payment forms.

-Beloit Comprehensive Treatment Center has been offering addiction care and rehabilitation services to the residents of Beloit, WI. and those living within the surrounding communities.
+Beloit Comprehensive Treatment Center has been offering addiction care and rehabilitation services to the residents of Beloit, Wisconsin and those living within the surrounding communities.
 Today, Beloit Comprehensive Treatment Center provides services like trauma-related counseling, anger management, vocational rehabilitation services, trauma therapy, cognitive/behavior therapy, rational emotive behavioral therapy and others in keeping with its belief of following rehab treatments that work best to help clients achieve sobriety.

 This addiction treatment program also thinks that the way to get the best result for the client is to offer individual care.
 Services are available in the following settings - long term drug and alcohol rehabs, short term drug and alcohol rehab programs, intensive outpatient treatment, inpatient drug rehab centers, inpatient detox programs and others.